 "Practice the prayer from the decline of the sun to the onset of the night eclipse, and the recitation (qur'ān) of the dawn.
 One should be present with her."( Sure 75:16–18 ).

-According to the faith of the Muslims, the Koran is the literal revelation by the angel Gabriel from Allah to Muhammad, whom the Shia raised to the sole prophet.
+According to the faith of the Muslims, the Koran is the literal revelation by the angel Gabriel from Allah to Muhammad, whom the Shia lifted up to the sole prophet.

 The text of the Koran is written in a special rhyme prose.
 It consists of 114 Suren, which in turn consist of a different number of verses.